ISA-tools/isa-api/docs/creation.rst

 Obviously, this isn't enough to create a fully populated ISA investigation, but we would recommend that you have a look in the ``isatools.model`` package to inspect all the docstring documentation that is included with each of the ISA model classes.

+A more detailed discussion about `serializing` (i.e. writing to file) ISA objects in Tab or JSON formats is available in this section